 Over the last 12 months, Caltex Australia 's shares have ranged in value from as little as $18.32 up to $35.2328.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Caltex Australia 's is 0.9095.
 This would suggest that Caltex Australia 's shares are less volatile than average (for this exchange).

 Caltex Australia overview

-Caltex Australia Limited engages in purchasing, refining, and distributing petroleum products in Australia, New Zealand, and Singapore.
+Ampol Limited engages in purchasing, refining, and distributing petroleum products in Australia, New Zealand, and Singapore.
 The company operates through Convenience Retail, and Fuels & Infrastructure segments.
 The Convenience Retail segment sells fuels through a Caltex network of stores.
 The Fuels and Infrastructure segment wholesales fuels and lubricants.
 It distributes its products through a network of depots, diesel stops, marine facilities, and service station sites.
-Caltex Australia Limited was founded in 1900 and is headquartered in Sydney, Australia.
+The company was formerly known as Caltex Australia Limited and changed its name to Ampol Limited in May 2020.
+Ampol Limited was founded in 1900 and is headquartered in Sydney, Australia.